SheplX/Fully-Integrated-Pipeline/README.md

 - Now we can access the Vault UI and set up our credentials. in this case, I need to set up 2 different types of secrets:
     - the first one is the application credentials necessary for the application to be able to communicate with the Redis database server so the manifest type of the secret will be `Opaque`.
-    - the second one is the container credentials. because we have a private nexus repository and we want the application container being able to authenticate with the repo. we must set up a credentials type `kubernetes.io/dockerconfigjson` with the repo link, user, and password.
+    - the second one is the container credentials. because we have a private nexus registry and we want the application container to be able to authenticate with the repo. we must set up a credentials type `kubernetes.io/dockerconfigjson` with the repo link, user, and password.

 ![Secrets](./Screenshots/Secrets.png)